Caring, Comprehensive Medical Care For Workers With Hand & Wrist Injuries

 - Hands and fingers are involved in about 20 percent of all workplace injuries.

 For the sake of your career and all aspects of your life, your hands need to be healthy, functional and pain-free.
-At Pain Stop MD, our board-certified physician on staff is here to help you recover as fully as possible from your injuries.
-From simple lacerations to complex injuries caused from blunt trauma, our team is equipped to help you.
+At Pain Stop MD, our board-certified physician on staff is here to help you recover as fully as possible.
+From simple lacerations to complex blunt trauma, our team is equipped to help you.

 We treat the following workers in and around the Dallas area: